 To receive e-mail notifications when new ADA information is available, visit the ADA Website’s home page and click the link near the top of the middle column.

 24 hours a day to order publications by mail.

 M-W, F 9:30 a.m. – 5:30 p.m., Th 12:30 p.m. – 5:30 p.m.
 (Eastern Time) to speak with an ADA Specialist.
 All calls are confidential.

 CONCERNS OR QUESTIONS

-Persons who have concerns or questions regarding their rights regarding service animals or emotional support animals may contact DSO@Avila.edu or call 816-501-3666.
-Student grievance forms are also available in the Hodes Center or online at using Avila’s Student Access Forms.
+Persons who have concerns or questions regarding their rights pertaining to service animals or emotional support animals may contact DSO@Avila.edu or call 816-501-3666.
+Student grievance forms are also available in the Hodes Center or on the Student Access Office website linked here.